-Thanks so much for booking a headshot session with me.
-You might be feeling a little excited or nervous about our shoot so this guide will give you all the information you need to get the most out of our time together.
+Thanks so much for booking a Guildford or Godalming headshot session with Hester Barnes Photography & Film.
+As a leading Surrey Brand Photographer I promise you are in safe hands.
+You might be feeling a little excited or nervous about your shoot so this guide will give you all the information you need to get the most out of our time together.

 Commercial Guildford – Outside Harbour Hotel